Alex-Citeroni/QuestGraph/README.md

 ## Contributing
 Interested in contributing to the project?
 Great!
 You can start by reviewing open issues or submitting a pull request with your changes or improvements.

-## License
-Include details about the project's license.

 ## This is our interface.
 ![Testo alternativo](front.png)